Please read the information below carefully before beginning the application process.

 - Receive a notice from the University studies coordinator that your application is complete

 Very good English language proficiency (written and spoken) as all classes will be conducted in English.
-Proficiency in modern Hebrew or Yiddish on at least the B1 level according to the Council of Europe’s guidelines.
-Basic research competences in the field of humanities or social sciences obtained at the level of undergraduate studies.
+Basic research skills in the field of humanities or social sciences obtained during undergraduate studies.
 Basic knowledge of the history of Poland, Central and Eastern Europe and the history of Jews.

 Holders of Polish Diplomas and Diplomas Obtained Abroad

-The following conditions for admission must be fulfilled:
+The following conditions for admission must be met:

 - certificate on the completion of a preparatory course for taking up studies in English at B2 level issued by the English Language Centre of the University of Wrocław,